insideapp-srl/flutter_supabase_chat_core/README.md

 Below are some activities to complete to have a more complete and optimized project also for use cases in larger projects.

 1. Add the missing triggers
-2. Optimization of the join of users who are part of a chat room.
-At the moment every time you want to get a chat room a SELECT is performed to get the users of the chat room.
-It does not perform as the chat rooms or users present in them grow.
-3. Error handling
+2. Error handling
-4. Chat room groups
+3. Chat room groups
-5. Chat room channels
+4. Chat room channels
-6. Sending audio messages
+5. Sending audio messages
-7. Improve documentation
+6. Improve documentation